alpha-tango-kilo/chopstick/README.md

             The maximum size each part should be.
 Accepts units - e.g. 1GB, 20K, 128MiB.
 The last
             part may be smaller than the others

+    -v, --verbose
+            Makes chop tell you what it's doing

     -V, --version
             Print version information
 ```